juditacs/wordcount/README.md

     cat results.txt | python2 scripts/evaluate_results.py

-This scripts averages the results of all runs for each command and prints a table similar to this:
+This scripts prints the fastest run for each command in a markup table like this:

 | Experiment | CPU seconds | User time | Maximum memory |
 | --- | --- | --- | --- |